The short bio

-I’ve written over twenty published short stories and a entire USB-drive full of horrible unpublished ones.
-Some of the published ones are tie-ins (mostly Doctor Who) and the rest fall under the speculative fiction banner.
-In 2008 a book was published with my name on the cover.
-I didn’t write all of it though.
-It was a Doctor Who short story collection called Short Trips: Transmissions for Big Finish Productions.
-I remain over-enthusiastically proud of it to this day, even though it’s out of print.
+I’m a project manager for an IT company with aspirations of one day being a full time writer, hopefully in time to fund my retirement.
+In the meantime I’ve written over twenty published short stories and plenty of terrible unpublished ones.
+Some of the published ones are tie-ins (such as Doctor Who and Warhammer) and the rest fall under the speculative fiction banner.
+In 2008 I edited a Doctor Who short story collection called Short Trips: Transmissions for Big Finish Productions, which you can pick up on eBay for far more than it’s worth.

 My biggest story sales to date are included in Solaris Rising: The New Solaris Book of Science Fiction, a Warhammer story in Gotrek and Felix: The Anthology (from Black Library), Horror For Good: A Charitable Anthology, and This is How You Die (Machine of Death 2), for which I beat out 2,000 story submissions for a place in the collection.
 That was a good day.

 My shared-world apocalyptic anthology, World’s Collider, can also be described as a Mosaic novel.
 I didn’t write a story for that one, I left that to the more talented folks who appear in its pages.
 My name goes on the cover though, which seems unfair, but I did edit the whole shebang into one shared-world storyline that reads (sort of) like a novel.

 I co-edited the anthology Fantasy For Good with Jordan Ellinger.
 The collection benefits the Colon Cancer Alliance and features top fantasy fiction features the likes of Michael Moorcock, Piers Anthony, Carrie Vaughn, Katharine Kerr, Kelley Armstrong, Alan Dean Foster, Neil Gaiman, George R.R.
 Martin and so many more.
-This project was two years in the making and yet Jordan and I are still on speaking terms.
+So far, Fantasy for Good has raised over $600 US for the CCA and continues to sell to this day.